 In this lab, you will learn how to create a machine learning module with Azure Machine Learning Studio that predicts whether an employee will stay or leave your company.
-We are aware of the limitations of the dataset but the objective of this hands on lab is to inspire you to explore the possibilities of using machine learning for your own research, and not to build the next HR-solution.
+We are aware of the limitations of the dataset but the objective of this hands-on lab is to inspire you to explore the possibilities of using machine learning for your own research, and not to build the next HR-solution.

 You will follow several steps to explore the data and build a machine learning model to predict whether an employee will leave or not, and why.
+Every step will be eleborated further on.

 - Step 1: Get the starting experiment